 Having the escort of your guide coming along you during the whole route to provide safety and any need is requires

-Traveling by motorcycle is one of the best ways to fully enjoy a country's landscapes while experiencing an exceptional sense of freedom.
+Travelling by motorcycle is one of the best ways to fully enjoy a country's landscapes while experiencing an exceptional sense of freedom.
 Because Iran has plenty of breathtaking rides and scenic roads to offer, this tour gives you the opportunity to combine the pleasure of the road with the discovery of its most famous cities, covering the most touristic path.

 It's in Shiraz, one of Persia's former capitals that your adventure begins.
-Immerse yourself into its delightful mood and sour orange smell in the weather, visit its awe-inspiring mosques and impressive shrines, or relax with a Persian tea in one of its captivating bazaars.
+Immerse yourself into its delightful mood and sour orange smell in the weather, visit its awe-inspiring mosques and impressive shrines or relax with a Persian tea in one of its captivating bazaars.
 The next day, it’s time to get on your bike and our first ride takes us to the divine Eram Garden and Bamou national park.

-Leaving Shiraz behind, we embark on a journey in the footsteps of the Achaemenid Empire, riding to the World Heritage Sites of Persepolis and Pasagardae.
+Leaving Shiraz behind, we embark on a journey in the footsteps of the Achaemenid Empire, riding to the World Heritage Sites of Persepolis and Pasargadae.
 It’s here, in these loads of culture next to Cyrus the Great's final resting place that we spend the night.

 On the following day, we leave the Fars province, heading toward Yazd.
 However, in the way we stop in where you visit the exceptional character all over the country, the only living being in the world has seen Marco Polo.
 "Abarkuh Cypress", known as Sarv-e Abarkuh, has almost 4500 years-old.
 It's a belief that Zoroaster had planted this tree.

 It's time to dive into the sand dunes and infinite landscapes of the desert.
 One of those dusty roads is leading to the ghost town of Dehshir, before climbing up the Shir Kuh Mountain and offering a ride surrounded by bizarre rocks formations.
-As the night approaches, the sight of the windcatchers of Yazd appears at the horizon, announcing your final destination for the day.
+As the night approaches, the sight of the windcatchers of Yazd appears on the horizon, announcing your final destination for the day.

-Yazd, master in architecture; the modest world heritage city with its patient residents that never neglect to bring novelty to their arid land in the middle of desert.
-You are to wander into its narrow ochre streets, the mouthwatering taste of Qottab, Lozi, Pashmak delights, don't miss out to step under the picturesque arc of blue Jameh Mosque and get lost in time under the symmetrical alcoves of Amir Chakhmaq Complex.
+Yazd, master in architecture; the modest world heritage city with its patient residents that never neglect to bring novelty to their arid land in the middle of the desert.
+You are to wander into its narrow ochre streets, the mouthwatering taste of Qottab, Lozi, Pashmak delights, don't miss out to step under the picturesque arc of blue Jameh Mosque and getting lost in time under the symmetrical alcoves of Amir Chakhmaq Complex.

 As for Yazd, we take a full day to visit the city.
 For once, allow yourself to get lost in the alleys of the bazaar, surrounded by the smell of spices, before being in awe in front of the beautiful blue-domed mosques of Naghsh-e Jahan square or alive bridges.

 After a night in this enchanting atmosphere, it’s time to hit the road again and explore the Karkas Mountains.
 We kick in the gears to access some remote mountain villages.
-As the Sun is going down, enjoy your arrival in Kashan, with the sunset coloring the sky in flaming red.
+As the Sun is going down, enjoy your arrival in Kashan, with the sunset colouring the sky in flaming red.

-Tehran is getting closer, but before reaching it, experience an incredible sandy day off the tarmac: drive into the spotless sand of Maranjab desert with the dunes as sole horizon.
-You may catch sight of a beautiful caravanserai hidden in the sand dunes, unless it’s a mirage!
+Tehran is getting closer, but before reaching it, experience an incredible sandy day off the tarmac: drive into the spotless sand of Maranjab desert with the dunes as the sole horizon.
+You may catch sight of a beautiful caravanserai hidden in the sand dunes unless it’s a mirage!
 Explore the area to discover it…before setting the course on the vast silvery Namak salt lake.
-Spend an unforgettable night in desert before heading, on the next and last day, to the city of Mountains in front, Tehran.
+Spend an unforgettable night in the desert before heading, on the next and last day, to the city of Mountains in front, Tehran.